devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/postgresql-operations.md

 ## PostgreSQL readiness checklist

-- [ ] PostgreSQL service exists in local/CI/deployed environments.
+- [x] PostgreSQL service exists in the local Compose environment.
-- [ ] Secrets are injected through configuration.
+- [x] Local credentials and the backend connection URL are injected through configuration.
 - [ ] Least-privilege roles are created.
-- [ ] Migration history is enabled.
+- [x] Migration history is enabled through `node-pg-migrate`.
 - [ ] Schema migration is tested from an empty database.
 - [ ] API round-trip tests run against PostgreSQL.
 - [ ] Backup and restore are tested.